Jo Shakti’s journey

 Peewee and I recognized a need to bring a more woman-friendly approach to our 200 hour course and created a new 200 hour Bali based module called ‘Awakening Shakti’ which has now 30 graduates.
 The wisdom of Awakening Shakti is to honour our cyclical wisdom as women and the practical way this informs our yoga and spiritual practice.
 It also honours full spectrum femininity including life stage and age & opens up a diversity of practice to connect with the seasons of our lives.

 2018 also saw the birth of my creatrix essence in Shakti Celebration, which is now in it’s 5th event globally bringing women together to celebrate their essence.
 She is a powerful event gathering temple keepers from diverse backgrounds to share the fruits of their work & serves as a taster experience for women to engage with the magic.

-In 2020 and beyond, Vanessa Willow Woodthorpe-Wright of Womanspace and I will bring Women’s Spirituality Immersions to Bali and beyond with the intention of rooting to rise, honouring women’s blood wisdom and cyclical nature.
-My immersion into the work of a birth keeper (Doula) here in Bali with Ibu Robin Lim and Debra Pascali in 2020 will also continue to inform my love of supporting women in this sacred time.
-My work will continue to be refined, rooted in yoga and supported by co-creation, ritual and sisterhood, a Shakti Celebration, a Return to the Source, the true self.
+My immersion into the work of a birth keeper (Doula) here in Bali with Ibu Robin Lim and Debra Pascali, now scheduled for May 2021, will also continue to inform my love of supporting women in this sacred time.
+My work will continue to be refined, rooted in yoga and supported by co-creation, ritual and sisterhood, a Shakti Celebration, a Return to the Source, the True Sacred Self.